LUKAY207/OneBlock/README.md

-# OneBlock Plugin (Version 0.0.1)
+OneBlock Plugin (Version 0.0.3)

-**This plugin is still in development and is not yet ready for use.**
+This plugin is still in development but now functional.
-The core logic is implemented, but there are several features still missing.
-Please note that the plugin is currently a work in progress and will be released soon.
+Many core features have been implemented, and the plugin can be used, but it is not yet recommended for production servers.
+A code rewrite is planned to improve accuracy, maintainability, and efficiency.

-## Features Implemented:
+Features Implemented:
-- Major logic for the OneBlock world has been added.
-- The basic structure for handling the OneBlock world is in place.
+OneBlock Core Mechanics: The basic logic for the OneBlock world is in place.

-## Features Yet to be Implemented:
-- **Creating OneBlocks through commands**: Currently, there is no way to create OneBlocks through commands.
-This feature will be added in a future release.
-- **Randomizer**: The random block generation feature is still missing.
-- **Stages**: Stages for the OneBlock world are not yet implemented.
-This will be a key feature in future updates.
+Randomizer: Blocks now generate randomly when breaking the OneBlock.

+Basic Commands:

+/oneblock create – Create a new OneBlock world.

+/oneblock home – Teleport to your OneBlock.

+Crash Fixes: Stability improvements have been made.

+Features Still in Development:
+Phases System: Different block phases for progression are not yet complete.

+Code Refactoring: A major rewrite is planned for better structure and maintainability.

+Additional Features: More improvements and optimizations will be added in future versions.

-## Installation:
+Installation:
-1. Download the plugin file.
+Download the plugin file.

-2. Place it in the `plugins` directory of your PocketMine server.
+Place it in the plugins directory of your PocketMine server.

-3. Restart the server to enable the plugin.
+Restart the server to enable the plugin.

-## Usage:
+Usage:
-Since the plugin is still in development, there is no functionality available for players yet.
-Features such as creating OneBlocks or managing stages will be added soon.
+While the plugin is now functional, key features like phase progression are still in progress.
+It is usable, but not yet fully optimized or recommended for production.

-## Development Status:
+Development Status:
-- **Version**: 0.0.1
-- **Status**: In development, not ready for public use yet.
-- **Upcoming**: Command creation, randomizer functionality, and stage progression.
+Version: 0.0.3

+Status: Usable but still in development.

+Upcoming: Phase system completion and code refactoring.

-## Contribution:
+Contribution:
-If you're interested in contributing, feel free to submit pull requests.
-Suggestions and feedback are always welcome!
+Contributions are welcome!
+If you’d like to help, feel free to submit pull requests or provide feedback.

-## License:
+License:
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

----

-**Disclaimer**:
-This plugin is under active development, and changes will be made frequently.
-Please be patient as we finalize the features.
- -
+Disclaimer:
+This plugin is still evolving.
+Expect updates, fixes, and improvements as development continues.
+Thank you for your patience and support!